You have fussy feet. Or your children do!

 Under the design label Monkeyshine, I make modern charms with retro soul.
 Or should that be modern charms for retro souls?
 I can’t decide on the tagline.

 I also weave telephone wire baskets.
 Often on top of mountains.
 I take work-in-progress photographs of the baskets ‘on location’ and share the story of their travels at weavingwild.com.
-Occasionally my baskets are put up for auction to help wildlife charities and causes dear to my heart.
+Occasionally I auction them to help wildlife charities and causes dear to my heart.

-I’m 44 and still don’t know what I want to be when I grow up.
-Sock fashion blogger has a certain ring to it, don’t you think?
+I’m 47 and still don’t know what I want to be when I grow up.
+Sock Influencer has a certain ring to it, don’t you think?

 Will you join me?

-I dream of building SockShine into a global tribe of sock lovers and those who appreciate life’s simple comforts.
-A community of creative adventurers, wanderers and wonderers, stand-takers and moment-savourers, people who are choosing their own paths and putting their best foot forward.
+I dream of building SockShine into a global collective of sock lovers and those who appreciate life’s simple comforts.
+A community of creative adventurers, wanderers and wonderers, stand-takers and moment-savourers, people who are choosing their own paths and putting their best-dressed foot forward.